 There are lots of variations of marble – it can be more white or more gray, with a heavy pattern or light.
 I chose to make my counters very light and keep the grain very subtle.
 I did a search online and found a picture of a marble slab I liked and used that as my guide.

-Before you get started painting, be sure to use painters tape to protect anything you don’t want painted.
-In my case this included the backsplash, sink, and cooktop.
+Before you get started painting, be sure to use painters tape to protect anything around your counters that you don’t want painted.
+In my case this included the backsplash, the sink, and the cooktop.

-Once the white paint is dry, start adding the variation found in a natural piece of stone.
+Once the white paint is dry, it’s time to start adding the variation found in a natural piece of stone.

-I dabbed my medium gray paint on randomly with a round brush and then blotted it with the sponge.
+I dabbed my medium gray paint on randomly in patches with a round brush and then blotted it with the sponge.